McMaster-University-Library/Digital-Archive-Tools/BulkTools/readme.md

   * \Ingested\: .tiff files that have been verified as ingested.
 Files are moved manually out of \Queued\ into this directory after having been inspected in the Digital Archive.
   * \ToFix\: Landing place for items that were processed by Dorin, but did not pass the QA process.
 Once items are fixed, the .tiff should be moved back to the top-level folder and the .xml returned to MODS or deleted and replaced.

-## 3. Fucntions for extracting items from the Digital Archive to a spreadsheet or directory
+## 3. Functions for extracting items from the Digital Archive to a spreadsheet or directory
 A number of functions have been created to pull metadata records or files (images, etc.) from the Digital Archive and place them in local files (or a collective spreadsheet of records).
 These functions are described below.

+## 4. Checking ingested contents (QA processes)

+1. Return a list of all ingested items in a collection
+- Navigate to the Fedora Resource Index Query Service: http://dcs1.mcmaster.ca/fedora/risearch
+- Run a SPARQL query to return all items that belong to a given collection
+  - See the [first example](https://github.com/jasonbrodeur/Fedora-SPARQL/blob/master/fedora-sparql-cookbook.md#example-1-display-list-of-all-active-non-deleted-items-in-a-collection) in Jay's Fedora-SPARQL Cookbook for an example
+  - Set **Language** to *sparql*
+  - Set **Response** to *CSV*
+  - Set **Limit** to *Unlimited*

+2. Paste results into the first column of the [Formatter Tab](https://docs.google.com/spreadsheets/d/1GbFjUKtuc8bU2qK5CkAmdaKKlHDSoskw6uaInNMD6Hg/edit#gid=0) of the Ingestion Tracking Sheet
+-

 ### DA_bulk_downloader.m
 This function takes a list of macrepo numbers as input, and downloads the selected file type for each digital archive item.
 Downloadable types include '.tiff'; '.jp2'; '.jpeg'; '.xml'